 If you wish to submit a book proposal, please complete the Stockholm University Press Book Proposal submission form online.
 You will need to register a user name and choose a password in order to submit your proposal.
-If you would like to edit the proposal offline, you need to download the form (Word file) and save it on a safe drive until you are happy with the result.
+If you would like to edit the proposal offline, you need to download the form (Word file) and save it on a safe drive until you are ready to submit.

-The Publishing Committee of Stockholm University Press consist of selected representatives from all four faculties at Stockholm University.
-This committee is making all final decisions about book proposals and book publishing.
+The Publishing Committee at Stockholm University Press consist of elected academic representatives from all four faculties at Stockholm University.
+This committee makes all final decisions about book proposals and book publishing.
 Read more about the work in the committee here.

-Once the proposal is accepted for publication the author can submit the full length manuscript via the manuscript management system.
-Instructions on how to submit is included in the acceptance letter from the Publisher.
+Once the proposal is accepted for publication the author can submit the full-length manuscript via the manuscript management system.
+Instructions on how to submit are included in the acceptance letter from the Publisher.